wking/swc-boot-camps/ScientificPython.md

 `dot` is *polymorphic* so can take Python lists as arguments:

     np.dot(left, right)

+A Python list, [0, 1, 2], is actually an array of pointers to Python objects representing each number.
+At NumPy's heart is an optimised N-dimensional array object.
+NumPy arrays differ from Python lists, and tuples, in that the data is contiguous in memory.
+This allows NumPy arrays to be considerably faster for numerical operations than Python lists or tuples.

 We can convert Python lists to NumPy arrays as follows: